 So if you notice any negative effects after drinking decaf coffee, it’s best to avoid it altogether.

 Can decaf cause miscarriage?

 There have been long debates over the past decades about the risks of coffee consumption when you’re pregnant ‒ and even how much harm caffeine itself can do.

 While previous studies showed no significant link between caffeine intake and pregnancy loss, 2021 research has suggested otherwise.

 In fact, the later study suggests that even moderate intake could pose some risks.

-And ACOG, The American College of Obstetricians and Gynecologists, says “Moderate caffeine consumption (less than 200 mg per day) does not appear to be a major contributing factor in miscarriage or preterm birth.
+According to The American College of Obstetricians and Gynecologists, “moderate caffeine consumption (less than 200 mg per day) does not appear to be a major contributing factor in miscarriage or preterm birth.
 The relationship of caffeine to IUGR remains undetermined.
 A final conclusion cannot be made at this time as to whether there is a correlation between high caffeine intake and miscarriage.”

 So, lowering your intake by switching to decaf may be a great option.